kaisenlinux/minikube/site/content/en/docs/contrib/tests.en.md

 #### validateIngressAddon
 tests the ingress addon by deploying a default nginx pod

+#### validateRegistryCredsAddon
+tests the registry-creds addon by trying to load its configs

 #### validateRegistryAddon
 tests the registry addon

 #### validateMetricsServerAddon
 tests the metrics server addon by making sure "kubectl top pods" returns a sensible result

-#### validateHelmTillerAddon
-tests the helm tiller addon by running "helm version" inside the cluster

 #### validateOlmAddon
 tests the OLM addon